railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :amount_currency: Amount Currency, float

-    *The amount expressed in an optionnal other currency.*
+    *The amount expressed in an optional other currency.*